gmmorris/meze-docs/thinking_in_components.md

 All are valid return values and it is up to the parent component to deal know how to process the returned value.

 ### objects and arrays
-A Meze component may return a plain Javascript object or an Array
+A Meze component may return a a variety of Objects, but the way in which Meze treats them can change depending on the type. plain Javascript object or an Array